kernelkit/infix/board/aarch64/raspberrypi-rpi64/README.md

 boards (HATs) are not currently supported.
 Other Raspberry Pi boards of the same generation may work but may require additional testing.

+> [!NOTE]
+> The Raspberry Pi 5B uses the RP1 companion chip, which provides USB, Ethernet,
+> and PCIe connectivity over an internal PCIe Gen 2 link.
+The mainline Linux
+> `drm/vc4` driver handles HDMI display on the Pi 5 — no firmware overlay is
+> required, unlike on the Pi 4.

 ## Getting Started

 ### Quick Start with SD Card